 Court concludes US soldier accessory to rape and murder of 14-year-old girl.

-He pleaded guilty on Monday to lesser charges including arson and obstruction of justice, wrongfully touching a corpse and drinking.
+He had pleaded guilty on Monday to lesser charges of conspiracy to obstructing justice, arson, wrongfully touching a corpse and drinking.

-Steven Green, the alleged head of the group, will face a civilian court because he was discharged from the army before the crime came to light.
+Steven Green, the alleged leader of the group during the attack, will face a civilian court because he was discharged from the army before the crime came to light.